jhellerstein/kvs_zoo/docs/dev/background_pipeline_plan.md

 ## Outstanding Follow-Ups

-1. **Reclaim frontier consumer** – implement a background stage (or storage hook) that reacts to `MetaEvent::ReclaimFrontier` and tunes tomb retention.
-2. **Digest consumers** – provide a reference reader (CLI/tooling) that decodes `MetaDigestFormat::TombIndexJsonV1` and surfaces metrics.
+1. **Digest consumers** – provide a reference reader (CLI/tooling) that decodes `MetaDigestFormat::TombIndexJsonV1` and surfaces metrics.
-3. **After-stage opt-in** – audit after-storage strategies for optional metadata handling (e.g., replication strategies emitting tomb awareness).
+2. **After-stage opt-in** – audit after-storage strategies for optional metadata handling (e.g., replication strategies emitting tomb awareness).
-4. **Property tests** – rebuild the old control-channel property coverage around the new metadata stream semantics once reclaim/digest consumers land.
+3. **Property tests** – rebuild the old control-channel property coverage around the new metadata stream semantics once digest consumers land.

 These items stay on the backlog but are not required for the current PR.